 Single Root IO Virtualization (SR-IOV) is a technology that allows a physical PCIe device to present itself multiple times through the PCIe bus.
 This technology enables multiple virtual instances of the device with separate resources.
-Mellanox adapters are capable of exposing in ConnectX-4 onwards adapter cards up to 63/127 virtual instances called Virtual Functions (VFs) depending on the firmware capabilities.
-These Virtual Functions can then be provisioned separately.
+Mellanox adapters are capable of exposing in ConnectX-4 onward adapter cards up to 63/127 virtual instances called Virtual Functions (VFs) depending on the firmware capabilities.
+These virtual functions can then be provisioned separately.
 Each VF can be seen as an addition device connected to the Physical Function.
 It shares the same resources with the Physical Function.

 In this chapter we will demonstrate setup and configuration of SR-IOV in a ESXi environment using Mellanox ConnectX® adapter cards family.

 To set up an SR-IOV environment, the following is required: